18 Most Common SPIDERS in British Columbia! (ID Guide)

 - Cephalothorax (head) and abdomen are different shades of brown.

-- Less than a 1/2-inch body, 2-inch long legs, and the body is the shape of a peanut.
+- Less than a 12.7 mm body and 51 mm long legs, and the body is the shape of a peanut.

 - Some species have 8 eyes, while others only have 6 eyes.

-You know that one spider that always seems to be in the corner of your basement?
+You know that spider that is always in the corners of your basement?

 Cellar Spiders do something exciting when their web is disturbed by touch or has entangled large prey.
 They start vibrating rapidly, which has led to them sometimes being called “vibrating spiders.”
-They do this behavior to hide from predators or increase the chance of catching an insect that brushed their web to entangle the prey further.
+They do this behavior to hide from predators or increase the chance of catching an insect that brushed up against their web.

 Cellar Spiders are beneficial to have around because they have been known to hunt down and kill venomous spiders.

-#3.
+#6.
 Black Widow

-- Females are 1/4 to 3/8 inches long.
+- Females are 6.35 mm to 9.5 mm long.